 There are many excellent purposes for using GPS-based tracking services for vehicles.
-As with all legal matters, the key issue is whether your legal representative can make a convincing argument that your use of vehicle trackers follows the letter of the law - whether or not this is truly the case.
-Vehicle trackers are used by many businesses, their use being absolutely essential for delivery workers, taxi drivers, sales people and the like - anyone whose job entails travelling regularly to a variety of locations.
-Vehicle trackers allow businesses to perform much more efficiently and we take this for granted now that we can be assured that the taxi driver we are waiting for is literally only one street away, or that the package we never received has been recorded as delivered at the wrong postcode.
+As with all legal matters, the key issue is whether your legal representative can make a convincing argument that your use of vehicle trackers follows the letter of the law - whether or not this is genuinely the case.
+Many businesses use vehicle trackers, essential for delivery workers, taxi drivers, salespeople and the like - anyone whose job entails travelling regularly to various locations.
+Vehicle trackers allow businesses to perform much more efficiently, and we take this for granted now that we can be assured that the taxi driver we are waiting for is only one street away or that the package we never received has been recorded as delivered at the wrong postcode.

 The law states, rather baldly, that it is legal to track any vehicle as long as the driver is aware they are being tracked.
 For taxi drivers and fleet delivery workers, this means they should have signed a declaration as part of their Terms & Conditions as an employee.
 As the data collected from vehicle trackers refers to a specific driver, employers need to be aware of the requirements of the Data Protection Act on the collection, use and sharing of 'personal data'.
 As part of the T&Cs, the company policy document should state

 - The details of how the vehicle tracker works.

 - The precise nature of the information recorded.